michaelyuancb/quant_finance_research/README.md

 Core Data Structure:

  - data_df:  pandas.DataFrame with the 1st and 2nd column be ["time_id", "investment_id"].
 Other columns contain "x_column", "y_column" and "loss_column". (loss_column is used for calculation of loss function.)
+Notice that the index of DataFrame should be continue, which means that df.index[-1]==df.shape[0]-1.

  - df_column: a dict to point out the [x_column, y_column, loss_column].
 Format: df_column={"x": x_column, "y": y_column, "loss": loss_column}.
 Each column is a list with interger as its items.